How To Re-Engineer Your About Page For More Sales

 7. Your Ideal Customer – Let Visitors Know Who You’re Looking For

 Customers are looking for a home.
-They want to align themselves with businesses that speak their language and offer solutions to problems that really resonate.
-Yes, price is important but if you are to maximize your sales and income you have to go much further than trying to simply compete on price.
+They want to align themselves with businesses that speak their language and offer solutions to problems that resonate.
+Yes, price is important but if you are to maximize your sales and income you have to go much further than trying to just compete on price.

 8. Offer Commitments